 Tax Court Lawyers in Phoenix

-At the national level, we have the United States Tax Court, which has locations all over the country.
-This means that there is an U.S. tax court in or near Phoenix, Arizona.
+At the federal level, there is the United States Tax Court, which has courthouses all over the country, including one in or near Phoenix, Oregon.

-Do I Need a Phoenix, Arizona Tax Attorney?
+Do I Need a Phoenix, Oregon Tax Attorney?